 The City has started the final series of consultations for the revitalization of George Hislop and Norman Jewison Parks and Alexander Street Parkette.
-The first (online) public consultation is on Thursday, Nov.
+The first (online) public consultation was on Thursday, Nov.
 5. A second online public consultation will take place in February.

 A master plan for the three connected parks parallel to Yonge Street (George Hislop, Norman Jewison and James Canning Gardens) was completed in 2017 and James Canning Gardens is now being renovated in line with that plan.